This tutorial is based on ECP version 1.2.x

 The repository explorer manages different data sources from which projects are retrieved.
 Data providers can allow the creation of repositories, typically if they are server based, e.g., CDO or EMFStore.
 Some data providers, e.g., the file-based provider and the EMFStore provider, allow the creation of local projects within the model explorer without the use of the repository explorer.

 Use the “plus” button to create new repositories and chose the data provider you want to use.

 Once you have created a repository, you can browse the available projects or model elements on the server.
+To see projects on the server, they need to be shared first.
 Right click on a sub-element of a repository to check out content from a repository to your local workspace.
 This action will create a new project in your local workspace for which you need to assign a name.